1 John 1:9 If we confess

-But, the forgiveness of God is greater than the accusations of man or the devil!
+But, the forgiveness of God is greater than the accusations of man or devil!
 Thank the Lord.
-We are not in bondage to other people's memories, nor to our adversary the devil!
+We are not in bondage to our own memory, to other people's memories, or to our adversary the devil!
 Through our Lord Jesus we are free.
 John 8:36 If the Son therefore shall make you free, ye shall be free indeed.

 Do Not Continue In Sin